MyFitnessPal vs MyNetDiary: Features, Database & Accuracy Compared

 All product names, logos, and brands mentioned are the property of their respective owners.
 Use of these names does not imply endorsement.

-The biggest differences are database verification (MyNetDiary staff-verified vs. MyFitnessPal crowdsourced), nutrient tracking depth (108 vs. 17), free tier features (barcode scanning, macros, and no ads included free), and AI tools (AI coaching and restaurant menu scanning that MyFitnessPal does not offer).
+The biggest differences are database verification (MyNetDiary staff-verified vs. MyFitnessPal crowdsourced), nutrient tracking depth (108 vs. 17), free tier features (barcode scanning, macros, and no ads included free), AI tools (AI coaching, restaurant menu scanning, and AI Suggest Meals that MyFitnessPal does not offer), and signup requirements (MyNetDiary needs no account or email).

 For detailed nutrition tracking, MyNetDiary leads with 108 nutrients vs. MyFitnessPal's 17.
 For sheer food database size, MyFitnessPal's 20M+ items means you can almost always find an entry.
 If accuracy and depth matter more than raw database size, MyNetDiary is the stronger diet app for serious trackers.

-MyNetDiary provides more tracking tools at every tier: GPS exercise tracking, body measurements, medication and blood glucose monitoring, custom trackers, and automatic metabolism adjustment.
-For calorie tracking tied to fitness goals, Advanced AutoPilot is a standout.
+MyNetDiary provides more tracking tools at every tier: body measurements, medication and blood glucose monitoring, custom trackers, four calorie estimation methods, adjustable exercise calorie add-back, and automatic metabolism adjustment via Advanced AutoPilot.
 MyFitnessPal offers broader device integrations and Premium workout routines.

-MyFitnessPal supports 40+ direct integrations vs. MyNetDiary’s 5 main integrations plus Apple Health and Google Health Connect.
-However, the latter writes 51 data types to Apple Health vs. MyFitnessPal’s 15, offering deeper data exchange where it does connect.
+MyFitnessPal supports 40+ direct integrations vs. MyNetDiary's 3 direct device partners (Fitbit, Garmin, Withings) plus Apple Health and Google Health Connect.
+However, the latter writes 51 data types to Apple Health vs. MyFitnessPal's 15, offering deeper data exchange where it does connect.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.